mktsy/Spa_Booking_fastAPI/README.md

  - $pip install -r requirements.txt

 # Warning
-Don't forget to create file .env in the base directory
+1) Don't forget to create file .env in the base directory
+2) in file .env you can put MONGO_DETAILS=<you MongoDB Atlas URL>

 # Step by Step: